enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

+        :line_width:  The with of the lines, if any used.
+Must be a float.
+                     Default: 2.0

         :name: the name of the vtk object created.

         :opacity: The overall opacity of the vtk object.
+Must be a float.
+                  Default: 1.0

         :representation: the representation type used for the surface.
 Must be 'surface' or 'wireframe' or 'points'.
 Default: